 25:33 And he shall set the sheep on his right hand, but the goats on the left.
 This is the judgment: the separation of sheep on His right (the saved), and goats on His left (the lost).
 Judgment is coming, and it is inevitable; it cannot be avoided nor evaded.
 God will judge the world by His Son, the Lord Jesus Christ.
-He will own you as you have owned Him and the Father on earth, or He will disown you as you have disowned Him and the Father (Matt.10:32-33).
+He will own you as you have owned Him and the Father on earth, or He will disown you as you have disowned Him and the Father on earth (Matt.10:32-33).

 25:34 Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world:- The Son of Man (v.31) is Jesus; also King.
 Daniel 7:13 says, "I saw in the night visions, and, behold, one like the Son of Man came with clouds of heaven, and came to the Ancient of Days, and they brought him near before him.
 14 and there was given him dominion, and glory, and a kingdom, that all people, nations, and languages should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed."
 Jesus will say to those on His right hand (the saved; righteous), "Come, ye blessed of my Father."
 The purpose of the judgment is to determine who shall enter the kingdom, for there is a promised reward.
 The invitation is to the sheep, for He calls them blessed of the Father.
 They will inherit the Father's kingdom prepared for them from the foundation of the world.
 It was in the eternal plan and will of the Father to bless those who followed Jesus.
+They have come through the Tribulation!
+What qualifications did those in the Tribulation have to come and inherit the kingdom?

 25:35 For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in:-25:36 Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.
-Jesus puts Himself in the place of those hungry, thirsty, a stranger needing a place to stay; someone naked and needing clothing, one that is sick or in prison.
-He says they came and ministered unto Him.
+Jesus gives them the qualifications as He puts Himself in the place of those that have been hungry, thirsty, a stranger needing a place to stay; someone naked and needing clothing, one that is sick, you visited, or in prison, you came.
+He says you came and you ministered unto Me.
 We're always saying in our prayers, "Lord, send healing to the hospital."
 You're that one to lay hands on the sick.